 | Change products | Add new, keep existing | Restructure the whole mix |

-An EA true up is the annual process where you report and pay for any additional licenses added during the year above your baseline.
-Under an Enterprise Agreement you deploy first and reconcile once a year on the agreement anniversary.
+A Microsoft EA true up is the annual process where you report and pay for licenses added above your baseline during the year.
+Under an Enterprise Agreement you deploy first and reconcile once a year on the agreement anniversary, ordering the net increase at your agreed price level.

 Microsoft renewal moves, the EA framework, the M365 SKU framework, the Copilot framework, and the buyer side moves across the full Microsoft estate.